teambit/docs/docs/components/importing.md

 $ bit import teambit.teaching/ui/*
 ```

-### Import latest versions of components in a workspace
+## Import the latest versions of components in a workspace

 To get the latest versions of every imported component in our workspace, we'll run: